-The SAP Cloud Platform SDK for Android provides an Open Data Protocol (OData) component for developing offline and online mobile applications that use SAP Cloud Platform Mobile Services.
+The SAP BTP SDK for Android provides an Open Data Protocol (OData) component for developing offline and online mobile applications that use SAP Mobile Services.

 This component provides a high-level API (referred to as Dynamic API) and generated proxy classes for data query and manipulation which are mapped to OData.
 This allows developers to leverage OData capabilities while hiding the details of interaction with an OData service to parse OData payloads, produce OData requests, and handle OData responses.

 An offline application defines OData queries to retrieve data from back-end OData service when online to create an offline store.
 Once created, the offline store serves as a (local) OData service regardless if network connectivity is available and synchronizes with back-end OData services via upload/download when network connectivity is available.